k8reindeer/airtable2convex/README.md

 ## How to use

+First set up Airtable Authentication.
+Create a Personal Access token [here](https://airtable.com/create/tokens).
+You need scopes `data.records:read` and `schema.bases:read` for the base you want to import to Convex.

+`export AIRTABLE_API_KEY=[your token]`

 `node scripts/beginAirtableImport.js`

 Open `airtableData/tableNames.jsonl` and remove or rename any of your Airtable tables so you can give them a different name in Convex.